-It is a sad fact that the Boston area pales in comparison to New York City when it comes to authentic Jewish delis.
-Sure, such places as Michael's, Rubin's, and Zaftigs are good Brookline delis, Maxie's Deli in Stoughton is worth checking out if you live in the southern suburbs of the city, and Inna's Kitchen is an excellent newcomer to Newton Centre, but other than these places, you are mostly out of luck.
-That is, except for one little gem in the Waban section of Newton called Barry's Village Deli that may just be the best of them all.
+It is a sad fact that the Boston area pales in comparison to New York City when it comes to authentic old-school Jewish delis.
+Sure, such places as Michael's Deli and Zaftigs are good Brookline options, Maxie's Deli in Stoughton is worth checking out if you live in the southern suburbs of the city, and Inna's Kitchen had been an excellent option in Newton Centre that is now in a new location closer to Brighton--and it has a stall in the Boston Public Market as well.
+Other than these places, you are mostly out of luck when it comes to old-school delis, that is, except for one little gem in the Waban section of Newton called Barry's Village Deli which has been around for nearly a half century and may just be the best of them all.

 Barry's Village Deli is rather easy to miss, as it is located on a side street in the center of Waban, a sleepy little village that is a couple of minutes from Route 128, but in a rather out-of-the-way spot.
 Indeed, Barry's has been around for a very long time--since 1970, in fact--but it mostly seems to remain a secret among the townsfolk of Waban and the immediate area.
 Stepping into this bustling, sometimes hectic deli is like taking a really big step back in time, as the folks behind the counter seem to know many, if not most of the patrons here, and the place itself feels like it could be located on the Lower East Side of New York City back in the late 19th century or early 20th century.

 If you live in the Boston area and need a deli fix, you definitely need to take a trip to Waban to try Barry's Deli.
-In this writer's opinion, there is no place like it in Eastern Massachusetts, and while there are better delis in New York, it would definitely hold its own in the Big Apple.
+In this writer's opinion, there is no place like it in the Greater Boston area, and while there are better delis in New York, it would definitely hold its own in the Big Apple.

 Copyright © 2007-2018, Boston's Hidden Restaurants (www.hiddenboston.com).